cbarrazaa1/TutoresTEC/README.md

 3. Schedule lessons with a selected tutor
 4. Post an article of interest in TutoresTEC forum
 5. Search for the right tutor
+6. See your tutors
+7. See your students (as a tutor)

 <a name="roadmap"></a>